When you Drink Alcohol

 How much alcohol you use and how regularly you drink are questions you may want to discuss with a healthcare professional.
 Some individuals develop alcohol abuse issues and alcohol is the most common manifestation of substance abuse disorder.
 Alcohol use has associated health risks and entirely depends on how much a person drinks and for how long.

 When you are drinking alcohol, your stomach is absorbing the alcohol into your bloodstream.
 Blood flow takes the alcohol to the brain where it interacts with the neural receptors.
 At the same time, your liver begins to process the alcohol out of your system because it is identified as a toxin.
 Alcohol use in moderate amounts might not have a serious effect beyond stomach upset.
 Alcohol intake can become a regular part of our lives and with more alcohol comes kidney problems, chest pain, stomach pain, decreased alertness, and even greater risks.
 Mixing a medication or combining alcohol has risks associated with it even when the medication is at the recommended dosage.

 Mixing Alcohol with Other Substances

 Some medications contain other substances that also interact with alcohol.
-Over the counter medication, nonsteroidal anti-inflammatory drug, or NSAIDs include medications like Ibuprofen.
+Over-the-counter medication, nonsteroidal anti-inflammatory drugs, or NSAIDs include medications like Ibuprofen.
 The risk factors and side effects are made worse by using alcohol in combination with these drugs.
 Prescription drugs and pain medications can have their own issues with alcohol consumption, and you should consult with your pharmacist or seek professional medical advice.